🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 })

-print(f"experiment {i+1}: Train={train_acc:.3f}, Test={test_acc:.3f}")
+print(f"Experiment {i+1}: Train={train_acc:.3f}, Test={test_acc:.3f}")

-# best experiment specific
+# Identify the best experiment

 best_result = max(results, key=lambda x: x['test_acc'])

-print("\n=== best experiment ===")
+print("\n=== Best experiment ===")

-print(f"configuration: {best_result['config']}")
+print(f"Configuration: {best_result['config']}")

-print(f"test accuracy: {best_result['test_acc']:.3f}")
+print(f"Test accuracy: {best_result['test_acc']:.3f}")

 print(f"Run ID: {best_result['run_id']}")

-experiment 1: Train=0.862, Test=0.855
+Experiment 1: Train=0.862, Test=0.855

-experiment 2: Train=0.895, Test=0.895
+Experiment 2: Train=0.895, Test=0.895

-experiment 3: Train=0.987, Test=0.890
+Experiment 3: Train=0.987, Test=0.890

-=== best experiment ===
+=== Best experiment ===

-configuration: {'n_estimators': 100, 'max_depth': 10}
+Configuration: {'n_estimators': 100, 'max_depth': 10}

-test accuracy: 0.895
+Test accuracy: 0.895

 Run ID: xxxxxxxxxxxxx